-First inhabited by the Karankawa Indians in the 16th century, Galveston Island’s first noted visitor was Cabeza de Vaca, the Spanish explorer, who landed in 1528.
+The first inhabitants in Galveston history were the Karankawa Indians in the 16th century.
+Galveston Island’s first noted visitor was Cabeza de Vaca, the Spanish explorer, who landed in 1528.
 Its first European settler was French “privateer” Jean Lafitte.
 Lafitte built a small community, Campeche, on Galveston Island in 1817 and, for a decade, used it as a base from which to raid the Spanish merchant ships that frequented the Gulf.
 His treasures are still rumored to be buried somewhere on the Island.

 Canadian fur trader, Michel B. Menard purchased seven square miles of land for $50,000 and that land became the City of Galveston.
 Over the years, the island was battered by a number of tropical storms, yellow fever and the Civil War, but the city continued to grow.
 With its natural seaport leading to business opportunities in shipping, imports, and rail, Galveston’s population boomed.
 Galveston’s Immigration Station was second only to Ellis Island.
 By 1885, it was the largest and richest city in the state.
 Avenue B, known as The Strand, became the banking, retail, and shipping hub of the Gulf Coast and was known throughout the country as the Wall Street of the Southwest.
 Over 60 percent of the goods shipped in the Southwest came through Galveston’s port during the island’s golden era.